kmclaugh/Google_Analytics_Reading_Time/README.md

 ![image alt text](/readme_images/image_1.png?raw=true)

-While the number of readers who start and finish posts is valuable, the real benefit of Google Analytics Reading Time is that we track how long it took users to finish reading a post.
+While the number of readers who start and finish posts is valuable, the real benefit of Google Analytics Reading Time is that we can track how long it took users to finish reading a post.
 In the script, when the "finish" event fires it calculates the amount of time, in seconds, since the “start” event fired and sends this as the [Event Value](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#eventValue) to Google Analytics.
 So in the Google Analytics screenshot below the Avg.
 Value for the “finish” event is the average amount of time each user spent reading one of my blog posts.

 ![image alt text](/readme_images/image_2.png?raw=true)